awatersny/SBA_319/README.md

   - "name": "Unique string max 20 chars"
 <br><br>

-- **DELETE: /api/players/:id** - Endpoint to delete the player specified by the id parameter
+- **DELETE: /api/players/:id** - Endpoint to delete the player specified by the :id parameter
 <br><br>

-- **DELETE: /api/teams/:id** - Endpoint to delete the team specified by the id parameter
+- **DELETE: /api/teams/:id** - Endpoint to delete the team specified by the :id parameter
 <br><br>

 - **DELETE: /api/teams/:id/members/:playerId** - Endpoint for removing the player with the id specified by the :playerId parameter from the existing team specified by the :id parameter